Yorko/yorko.github.io/_posts/2022-10-01-mlcourseai-roadmap.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CPlYV_DryEo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 First, take a look at [course prerequisites](prerequisites).
 Be ready to spend around 3 months on passing the course, some 4-10 hours/week.
 Though it heavily depends on how much you will be willing to dive into Kaggle competitions (they are time-consuming but very rewarding in terms of skills) that we offer during this course.
 To get help, [join OpenDataScience](https://mlcourse.ai/contacts), discussions are held in the #mlcourse_ai Slack channel.
-For a general picture on what role all of Machine Learning plays in your would-be Data Science career, check the "Jump into Data Science" [video](https://youtu.be/FGuGg9F2VUs), it walks you through the preparation process for your first DS position once basic ML and Python are covered ([slides](https://www.slideshare.net/festline/how-to-jump-into-data-science)).
+For a general picture of what role all Machine Learning plays in your would-be Data Science career, check the "Jump into Data Science" [video](https://youtu.be/FGuGg9F2VUs), it walks you through the preparation process for your first DS position once basic ML and Python are covered ([slides](https://www.slideshare.net/festline/how-to-jump-into-data-science)).
 In case you are already in DS, this course will be a good ML refresher.

-Below we outline the 10 topics covered in the course, and give specific instructions on articles to read, lectures to watch, and assignments to crack.
+Below we outline the 10 topics covered in the course and give specific instructions on articles to read, lectures to watch, and assignments to crack.
 You can purchase a Bonus Assignments pack with the best non-demo versions of [mlcourse.ai](https://mlcourse.ai/) assignments.
 Select the ["Bonus Assignments" tier](https://www.patreon.com/ods_mlcourse) on Patreon or a [similar tier](https://boosty.to/ods_mlcourse/purchase/1142055?ssource=DIRECT&share=subscription_link) on Boosty (rus).

 <div class="row">
   <div class="col-md-8" markdown="1">